venici2606/NumberOne/README.md

 * This is an Exam Assignment and we were 6 persons collaborating on this Exam.
 * The program is Java based.
 * The program demonstrates system managing of different exercises of different types.
 The exercise types that have been used in this project are: Strength,Endurance, Flexibility and Balance.
+* Our program enables people to feel a sense of belonging to a community of "home gym", and making people do the exercises that they believe are best for their health/body.
 * The system have the ability to give the person a pre-made program as well as the person can tailor their own.Each program has an overall duration and the sum of all the exercises is equal to the software duration divided in two.
 * The program is accompanied by a couple of Unit Tests, Integration Tests, SUT-System under Test and Acceptance Test, to check that the main program works as expected.